 He moved to England and was interned during the First World War during which time he started to develop his physical fitness method - attaching springs to hospital beds to help injured patients support their limbs and regain strength through movement.
 This led to the later development of his studio equipment which, in adapted form, is still in use today.

 He moved to New York in the 1920s and set up a studio with his wife Clara where they developed and taught his body conditioning method.
-The studio was popular with dancers and celebrities because of its effectiveness for injury rehabilitation.
+The studio was popular with dancers and celebrities because of its effectiveness for supporting people through injury recovery.
 At this time 60% of clients were men.

 He published books on his method – then called Contrology – in 1934 and 1945 and continued to pass on the method through his writings and students until his death in 1967.
 His wife Clara was the driving force behind ensuring the method was passed onto apprentices, who in turn passed the method on to their students, and she also established the tradition of adapting the method to meet the needs of individuals.